blbadger/blbadger.github.io/fractal-geometry.md

 ![peano 1]({{https://blbadger.github.io}}/fractals/peano_surface.gif)

-The following is another space filling curve from Peano but is more difficult to draw.
+This curve fills space but crosses over itself.
+The following is another space filling curve from Peano that does not self-cross but is more difficult to draw.
 The L -system, named after its discoverer Lindenmayer, is a very useful system for characterizing the generation of more complex recursive structures.
 For a good overview of this system complete with examples, see [here](http://paulbourke.net/fractals/lsys/).
 The Peano curve may be defined in the L-system by the sequences `X = 'XFYFX+F+YFXFY-F-XFYFX', Y = 'YFXFY-F-XFYFX+F+YFXFY'` where X and Y are separate recursive sequences, '+' signifies a turn left by 90 degrees, '-' a turn right 90 degrees, and 'F' signifies a movement forward.
 This can be implemented in python by interpreting each L-system element separately as follows:

 ```python
 def peano_curve(size, steps, orientation):